Sunset and evening star,

 When I have crossed the bar.

-“Crossing the Bar” remains a beloved poem for its beautiful language, profound insights into the human condition, and comforting message of hope and acceptance.
-It is a testament to Tennyson’s skill as a poet and his ability to capture the universal experience of mortality with grace and sensitivity.
+“Crossing the Bar” remains a beloved and frequently recited poem, cherished for its elegant language, profound insights into the human condition, and its comforting message of hope and acceptance in the face of mortality.
+Tennyson’s ability to transform a universal experience into such a beautiful and accessible work ensures its lasting legacy, continuing to offer solace and inspiration across generations.